Cure Agoraphobia and Reclaim Your Life in 10 Steps

 Agoraphobia makes you a prisoner of your own fear.
 You associate your anxiety with certain surroundings.
 If you felt anxious or had a panic attack at the mall, you stop going to the mall believing that if you go there, you will trigger another panic attack.
 This continues until your world dwindles down to your own home and not wanting to step out for fear of triggering a panic attack.

-My 10 Step Program that I am sharing with you helped me to overcome agoraphobia, but the truth is that I credit my Heavenly Father for giving me my life back.
-I hope I can help you get your life back too.
+The 10-step program I will share with you helped me to overcome agoraphobia, but the truth is that I credit my Heavenly Father for giving me my life back.
+I hope I can help you get your life back, too.

 If you are suffering from agoraphobia you have probably suffered from anxiety/panic attacks long enough to frazzle your nerves.
 One of the first and best things you can do for yourself is to get your body back on the path of healing.

 Length of Time: 3-4 weeks before proceeding to Step 2.